 The answer varies, it depends on your dog!
 Your dog’s age, breed, size and health are all factors in determining how sensitive they are to cold weather.

-Some breeds, like huskies, Samoyeds or St. Bernards have heavy coats and can tolerate colder temperatures as opposed to breeds with short, thin coats.
+Some breeds, like Huskies, Samoyeds or St. Bernards have heavy double coats and can tolerate colder temperatures—as opposed to breeds like Dachshunds, French Bulldogs or Boston Terriers who have short, thin coats.

-Small dogs and thin dogs are more sensitive to cold weather than bigger pups.
+Small dogs, like Yorkshire Terriers, Chihuahuas, or Pugs, and thin dogs like Whippets, Greyhounds, and Coonhounds, are more sensitive to cold weather than bigger, heftier pups.

 Wind lowers the feel of the actual temperature outside.
 Always use the wind chill temperature when determining if it’s too cold to take your dog for a walk.

-Most healthy, medium or large dogs with thick coats can take a 30 minute walk when temperatures are above 20°.
-Small dogs or dogs with thin coats start to become uncomfortable in temperatures below 45°.
-Consider limiting walks to 15 minutes for these dogs when temps fall below freezing.
+Most healthy medium or large dogs with thick coats can take a 30-minute walk when temperatures are above 20°F. Small dogs or dogs with thin coats start to become uncomfortable in temperatures below 45°F. Consider limiting walks to 15 minutes for these dogs when temps fall below freezing.

 - Shaking or shivering

 - Shallow breathing